 - 1. Complete any forms you may have received as far as your history and current medications.
-Bring names and addresses of any physicians you wish to receive a copy of the report - 2.
+Bring names and addresses of any physicians you wish to receive a copy of the report. - 2.
 Obtain the bowel prep products from your pharmacy: - 1.
 Bisacodyl 5mg tablets (Dulcolax Laxative not stool softener) either four (4) or six (6) tablets depending on constipation tendency. - 2.
 PEG 3350 Powder (e.g. Miralax) approx. 238 gram bottle. - 3.
-Citrate of Magnesium (8 oz bottle) - 4.
-Purchase 64 ounces of a clear liquid sports drink such as Gatorade, Propel, G2, etc. (NO RED OR PURPLE). - 5.
+Purchase 64 ounces of a clear liquid sports drink such as Gatorade, Propel, G2, etc. (NO RED OR PURPLE).
+You may also use water. - 4.
 Barrier creams to soothe your bottom: Vaseline, zinc oxide, or Calmoseptine.